hCaptcha/bounties/README.md

 # hCaptcha Bug Bounty Program

-HCaptcha’s Bug Bounty Program provides bounties for identifying vulnerability bugs.
+hCaptcha’s Bug Bounty Program provides bounties for identifying vulnerability bugs.
 Our development and security teams have made every effort to eliminate all bugs in our systems, however, there is always the chance that we might have missed some potential vulnerabilities.
 We appreciate you working with us on any bug you discove, and we do offer rewards to show our appreciation.
 Before getting started, please see our Service Level Agreements & Eligibility sections for more details.

 **Do not submit any vulnerability to** GitHub Issues or any public forum.
 For all bounty program issues please email support@hcaptcha.com and CC security@hcaptcha.com.